centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/sdks/php-sdk.md

 $r = $cl->request(["COMMAND" => "StatusAccount"]);
 ```

-NOTE: Find an example for a custom logger class implementation in `src/CustomLogger.php`.
+NOTE: Find an interface for your custom logger class implementation in by implenting `\CNIC\LoggerInterface.php`.
 If you have questions, feel free to open a github issue.

 ## Usage Examples